DIE HEALTHY

 We spend the majority of our time sealed away and sitting comfortably in our well-lit, climate-controlled safe spaces, our eyes glued to screens watching TV shows about people struggling to survive outdoors - rather than being physically outside and observing the cycles of the sun and seasons.

-.as if we're visitors rather than participants in the grand ecosystem of life on this planet.
+We spend so much of our time in the built and digital environments that when we venture into nature, it's often with a sense of trepidation….as if we're visitors rather than participants in the grand ecosystem of life on this planet.
 When we do venture out into nature, we feel the need to bring an abundance of "life support" gear with us.
 We pack our bags with gadgets and supplies, determined to survive rather than simply be.

 Meanwhile, our bodies are succumbing to a growing number of degenerative diseases as our genome becomes less adapted to the environmental conditions we evolved to thrive in on this planet.
 The very conditions of life on Earth that our species is fundamentally adapted to.